All Products

 report log file:E:\00-OSS\01-ossutil\05-v2\ossutil-2.0.0-beta.24041600-windows-amd64\logOssProbe20240521164631.log

-Check network connectivity by downloading an object from the object URL and generate a report
+Check network connectivity by downloading from an object URL

-ossutil can check network connectivity between the local client and a bucket by downloading an object from the bucket based on the object URL.
+ossutil checks network connectivity between your local client and a bucket by downloading an object from its URL.

 • Command syntax